ciur/papermerge/docs/source/settings.rst

 Configuration file uses python syntax.

+Main App, Worker or Both?
+###########################

-Some configuration variables are for worker only (the part which OCRs the documents, imports documents form local directory or fetches them from imap/email account).
-This distinction (variables for main app or variables for worker) become aparent in case you want to deploy main app and worker on separate hosts; another scenario when this distinction is important in case of containerized deployment via docker - it so, because usually main app and worker will run in different containers - and thus will have different copies of papermerge.conf.py file.
+Some configuration variables are for worker only (the part which OCRs the documents, imports documents form local directory or fetches them from imap/email account), some configuration variables are for main app only and some are for both.
+This distinction becomes aparent in case you deploy main app and worker on separate hosts; another scenario when this distinction **is important in case of containerized deployment via docker** - it so, because usually main app and worker will run in different containers - and thus will have different copies of papermerge.conf.py file.

+The settings below specify for whom configuration settings is addressed.
+When it says: "context: ``worker``" - it means variable applies only in context of worker i.e. it needs to be changed in ``papermerge.conf.py`` on worker instance/host/container.

+When settings description states "context: ``main app, worker``" - it means configuration needs to be changed **on both - main app and worker** in order to function properly.

 Some of the most used configurations which you might be interest in: